NATO Communications and Information Agency: Evolution

 At the Lisbon Summit in November 2010, NATO Heads of State and Government agreed to reform the 14 existing NATO Agencies, located in seven member states.
 In particular, Allies agreed to streamline the agencies into three major programmatic themes: procurement, support, and communications and information.
 The reform aims to enhance efficiency and effectiveness in the delivery of capabilities and services, to achieve greater synergy between similar functions and to increase transparency and accountability.

 As part of the reform process, the NCI Agency was created on 1 July 2012 through the merger of the NATO C3 Organisation, NATO Communication and Information Systems Services Agency (NCSA), NATO Consultation, Command and Control Agency (NC3A), NATO Air Command and Control System Management Agency (NACMA), and NATO Headquarters Information and Communication Technology Service (ICTM).

 Management

-The NCI Agency is led by the General Manager, Mr. Ludwig Decamps.
-Mr. Decamps was elected by the NATO member states to serve as General Manager of the agency, effective 1 July 2021.
+The NCI Agency is led by the General Manager, Dr. Dylan Browne.
+Dr. Browne was appointed as General Manager of the agency, effective 12 December 2025, succeeding Mr. Ludwig Decamps.